barryclark/jekyll-now/_posts/2017-12-20_Algorithms.md

 ## Sorting laundry in linear time

 Despite having a master degree in engineering, I have to admit that I do not have a solid grasp on how to operate our washing machine.
 Hence, more often than not I am the one who has to fold the laundry that my partner has washed.
 No problem, I can treat this as an exercise in mindfulness.
 Except for the socks.
 We seem to have an endless variety of different kinds of socks (my mother has a shop selling underwear).
 Most of my time in the laundry room is finding the matching pairs of socks.
 Sadly, I use a rather inefficient form of insertion sort: I pick one sock (brightly colored ones are first to go) and subsequently comb trough the pile to find its partner.
 Repeat until task completed.
-This leaves me with a depressing time complexity of $\mathcal{O}(n^2)$, time proportional to the number of socks squared.
+This leaves me with a depressing time complexity of $$\mathcal{O}(n^2)$$, time proportional to the number of socks squared.

 When going through your laundry, organizing your contacts, alphabetizing your books or sorting a pack of cards, any sorting method requires more effort than going though the whole collection once.
-More precisely, it requires about $\mathcal{O}(n\log n)$ comparisons on average for the best methods.
+More precisely, it requires about $$\mathcal{O}(n\log n)$$ comparisons on average for the best methods.
 This is better than how I organize my socks, but still requires several passes through the laundry basket to complete this chore.

 Why do we sort when it requires that much work?
 Because it is much easier to find items from a sorted collection compared to an unorganized collection!
 And this is the **searching-sorting trade-off**.
 Sorting is a lot of work in advance, but you save time searching on the long run.